 About Anthem

-With 40 million members, Anthem is the largest for-profit managed healthcare company within the Blue Cross Blue Shield Association (a federation of 35 different US-based health insurance companies).
+Anthem is the largest for-profit managed healthcare company within the Blue Cross Blue Shield Association (a federation of 35 US-based health insurance companies).

-In addition to Medicare plans, Anthem offers a number of individual, family, and Medicaid health insurance options.
+In addition to Medicare plans, Anthem offers individual, family, and Medicaid health insurance options.

 Medicare Quote